-- 1F-5 Municipal boundary extensions should not include lands designated as Agricultural Land Reserve. - 1F-6 The subdivision of lands designated as Agricultural Land Reserve is generally discouraged. - 1F-7 Supports a review of minimum parcel size requirements for subdivision in agricultural zones as a regional project to determine if larger parcels sizes are necessary to protect the agricultural land base and uses. - 1F-8 Supports the development of a Regional Agriculture Strategy for the South Okanagan as a regional project. - 1F-9 Support value-added agricultural activities that improve farm economic viability, including agri-tourism activities and accommodations. - 1F-10 Support efforts to minimize conflicts between farm and non-farm uses through edge planning.
+- zoning regulations are in place to prevent further subdivision or an increase in permitted residential densities. - 1F-4 The extension of sewer services to lands in the Agricultural Land Reserve is not supported. - 1F-5 Municipal boundary extensions should not include lands in the Agricultural Land Reserve. - 1F-6 The subdivision of lands in the Agricultural Land Reserve is generally discouraged. - 1F-7 Supports a review of minimum parcel size requirements for subdivision in agricultural zones as a regional project to determine if larger parcels sizes are necessary to protect the agricultural land base and uses. - 1F-8 Supports the development of a Regional Agriculture Strategy for the South Okanagan as a regional project. - 1F-9 Supports value-added agricultural activities that improve farm economic viability, including agri-tourism activities and accommodations. - 1F-10 Supports efforts to minimize conflicts between farm and non-farm uses through edge planning.